othmandev97/generatePsw/README.md

 # generatePsw

-An online password generator to create a random and secure password.
+An online password generator with **django framework** to create a random and secure password.

 https://othmanos.pythonanywhere.com/